🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 September – November

 Autumn is Spain’s second-finest season.
-September: the Rioja and Ribera del Duero grape harvests begin (mid–late September — the bodegas are in production, the vineyards still full of fruit, the air in the wine country heavy with fermentation — La Rioja’s La Batalla del Vino wine festival at Haro in late June is the prelude, but September in the wine regions is the genuine thing).
+September: the Rioja and Ribera del Duero grape harvests begin — the bodegas in production, the air heavy with fermentation.
 The Basque Country and Catalonia are ideal in September–October.
 The Costa Brava and the Balearic Islands (Mallorca, Menorca) have their finest weather in September with reduced crowds.
-The Alhambra in October: the lowest visitor volumes of any month with acceptable weather, the best availability of last-minute tickets, and the Sierra Nevada in its first October snow dusting.
+The Alhambra in October: the lowest visitor volumes of any month with acceptable weather, the best last-minute ticket availability, and the Sierra Nevada in its first October snow dusting.

 Winter — Andalusia & the Ski Season